esolangs/type-unlambda/README.md

 > Type instantiation is excessively deep and possibly infinite.ts(2589).

 To write loops in TypeScript's type system, we have to use recursions, like we do in other purely functional programming languages.
+Meanwhile, we use [CPS](https://en.wikipedia.org/wiki/Continuation-passing_style) to implement continuations, which also introduces heavy recursion.
 However, TypeScript's type system is not meant for general purpose programming, and recursion has its limits.

 In [src/compiler/checker.ts](https://raw.githubusercontent.com/microsoft/TypeScript/release-4.1/src/compiler/checker.ts), there is a hard-coded limit for type instantiation: